carpentries-incubator/geospatial-python/_episodes/09-vector-open-shapefile.md

 ## Import Shapefiles

-We will use the `gepandas` package to work with vector data in Python.
+We will use the `geopandas` package to work with vector data in Python.
 We will also use the `rioxarray`.

 ```python